Created by FindLaw's team

 - Sentencing: In general, sentencing is the procedure in which the court decides what a defendant's punishment should be.
-Since it's considered a "critical stage" of the prosecution, the defendant is entitled to a defense attorney;
+Since it's considered a "critical stage" of the prosecution, the defendant is entitled to a defense attorney.

 - The First Appeal of Right: Some states give criminal defendants the right to an appeal when a judge rules against them on certain motions during trial.
-In these states, a defendant is entitled to have an attorney on the appeal;
+In these states, a defendant is entitled to have an attorney on the appeal.

 - Review of the Effectiveness of Defense Counsel: The Sixth Amendment gives criminal defendants the right to a competent attorney.
 If a defendant claims his attorney was not competent or effective, he'll be appointed a different attorney to help them with the review.

 An appellate attorney reviews the transcripts of these proceedings to see that counsel objected when necessary, forwarded necessary evidence, and otherwise did everything reasonably possible to secure an acquittal or a favorable plea agreement.
-The appellate attorney also check that the judge made no plain legal errors and did not abuse their discretion.
+The appellate attorney also check that the judge made no plain legal errors and didn't abuse their discretion.

 - Retrial: If the trial court made a very serious error that affected the trial's outcome, a defendant may request a new trial.
-Technically, defendants in such circumstances aren't entitled to an attorney to help them with the filing, but attorneys will typically file this petition at the end of every trial; and
+Technically, defendants in such circumstances aren't entitled to an attorney to help them with the filing, but attorneys will typically file this petition at the end of every trial.

 Get Legal Help with Your Post-Conviction Proceedings